Parasitic plant: Evolution of parasitism

 Parasitic behavior evolved in angiosperms roughly 12-13 times independently, a classic example of convergent evolution.
 Roughly 1% of all angiosperm species are parasitic, with a large degree of host dependence.
 The taxonomic family Orobanchaceae (encompassing the genera Triphysaria, Striga, and Orobanche) is the only family that contains both holoparasitic and hemiparasitic species, making it a model group for studying the evolutionary rise of parasitism.
 The remaining groups contain only hemiparasites or holoparasites.

 The evolutionary event which gave rise to parasitism in plants was the development of haustoria.
 The first, most ancestral, haustoria are thought to be similar to that of the facultative hemiparasites within Triphysaria, lateral haustoria develop along the surface of the roots in these species.
 Later evolution led to the development of terminal or primary haustoria at the tip of the juvenile radicle, seen in obligate hemiparasitic species within Striga.
 Lastly, holoparasitic plants, always forms of obligate parasites, evolved over the loss of photosynthesis, seen in the genus Orobanche.
+The most specialized forms of holoparasitic plants are the four families Rafflesiaceae, Cytinaceae, Mitrastemonaceae and Apodanthaceae, lineages which independently have evolved further into endoparasites that, except for the flowers, spend their entire life cycle within the tissue of their host.

 To maximize resources, many parasitic plants have evolved 'self-incompatibility', to avoid parasitizing themselves.
 Others such as Triphysaria usually avoid parasitizing other members of their species, but some parasitic plants have no such limits.
 The albino redwood is a mutant Sequoia sempervirens that produces no chlorophyll; they live on sugars from neighbouring trees, usually the parent tree from which they have grown (via a somatic mutation).